svoisen/sean.voisen.org/README.markdown

 License
 -------

-The following directories and their contents are copyright Sean Voisen.
+The following directories and their contents are copyright (c) Sean Voisen.

 * _posts/
 * projects/
 * images/
 * audio/

-All other directories and files are licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
+All other directories and files are licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php) unless specified otherwise.